-To achieve universal energy access and sustainable energy supply, energy systems are transitioning towards high levels of variable renewable energy sources such as solar PV which requires improved energy efficiency and reliability (King & Van den Bergh, 2018).
+To achieve universal energy access and sustainable energy supply, power systems are transitioning towards high levels of variable renewable energy sources which require improved energy efficiency and reliability (King & Van den Bergh, 2018).
 Meanwhile, energy systems are highly exposed to climate variability (Liu, et al., 2019), making it more difficult to predict climate-related renewable energies.
-Combining and operating these energy systems is effective in promoting sustainable energy supply (Hua, Ma, Lian, Pang, & Yang, 2019).
-Among the various renewable technologies, HP with a reservoir stands out as a reliable, mature renewable energy source can be used to complement variable renewable energy sources (Li & Qju, 2016) The deployment of hybrid FPV and HP systems around the globe is in infant stages.
-It is evident today that there is more theoretical work on how to optimize production from hybrid HP-FPV for various scales, resource conditions and regions (Li, et al.2019; Joannis, Sandor, Fabio, Thomas, & Katalin, 2016) and economic feasibility of HP-FPV hybrid plants (World Bank Group, 2019.) than the physical installations.
+Combining and operating these energy systems jointly is effective in promoting sustainable energy supply (Hua, Ma, Lian, Pang, & Yang, 2019).
+Among the various renewable technologies, HP with a reservoir stands out as a reliable and mature renewable energy source that can be used to complement variable renewable energy sources such as solar PV (Li & Qju, 2016).
+The deployment of hybrid FPV and HP systems around the globe is in infant stages.
+It is evident today that there is more theoretical work on how to optimize production from hybrid HP-FPV for various scales, resource conditions and regions (Li, et al.2019, Ioannis, Sandor, Fabio, Thomas, & Katalin, 2016) and economic feasibility of HP-FPV hybrid plants (World Bank Group, 2019.) than the physical installations.